mxmauro/mxlib/README.md

 * Minimal platform dependencies
 * Combined reference counting and mark-and-sweep garbage collection with finalization
 * Custom features like coroutines
-* Property virtualization using a subset of ECMAScript E2015 Proxy object
+* Property virtualization using a subset of ECMAScript ES2015 Proxy object
 * Bytecode dump/load for caching compiled functions
-* Distributable includes an optional logging framework, CommonJS-based module loading implementations, etc
+* Distributable includes an optional logging framework, CommonJS-based module loading implementations, CBOR bindings, etc
-* Liberal license
+* Liberal MIT license (see LICENSE.txt)

 See [duktape.org](http://duktape.org/) for packaged end-user downloads and documentation.
 The end user downloads are also available from the [duktape-releases](https://github.com/svaarala/duktape-releases) repo as both binaries and in unpacked form as git tags.
-Snapshot builds from master are available in [duktape.org/snapshots](http://duktape.org/snapshots).

 Have fun!